-The headlines over this past week rang like alarm bells: B.C. old-growth forest cutblocks in critical caribou habitat up for B.C. government auction; the discovery of endangered spotted owls in a B.C. valley slated for logging; B.C. approving logging in a rare inland rainforest.
+The headlines rang like alarm bells: B.C. old-growth forest cutblocks in critical caribou habitat up for B.C. government auction; the discovery of endangered spotted owls in a B.C. valley slated for logging; B.C. approving logging in a rare inland rainforest.

 A month after the B.C.’s NDP government said it was acting on the dire findings of an old-growth forest report by “protecting” critical areas from logging — an announcement that came just as John Horgan’s party called an early election — it seems to be business as usual in the province.

 Caribou in the province have been dwindling every year, and now plans by the government to auction off logging permits in the Kootenays threaten to destroy habitat for an endangered herd said to have the best chance of survival in the region.